AndreiBoris/toronto-theatre-map/plan.md

 7. Get geocoding working such that we don't have to type the coordinate of each place in.
 That is super tedious. - DONE
 8. Place the InfoWindows into the same array as the markers as a value attached to each marker.
-See if this can work.
+See if this can work. - DONE
-9. Maybe try to get the second section from wikipedia on the theatres cause the first is a bit general for some.
+9. Make sure that the program fails gracefully when not enough information about a theatre location is provided (no address OR position) - DONE
-10. Make sure that the program fails gracefully when not enough information about a theatre location is provided (no address OR position)
+10. Try to get the website link from wikipedia to the clickable link instead of the wikipedia page itself (cause the wiki page is pretty useless!)
-11. Try to get the website link from wikipedia to the clickable link instead of the wikipedia page itself (cause the wiki page is pretty useless!)
+11. Maybe try to get the second section from wikipedia on the theatres cause the first is a bit general for some.
 12. Implement sophisticated localStorage system that gets takes the new, editted version first and then adds any bonuses from localStorage to supplement, rather than overriding all server storage.
 Currently it is totally broken.